Sports Management and Coaching HND

 Sport is an increasingly large part of people’s lives, whether it's for health, fitness, participation, excellence or just for enjoyment.

 This HND Sports Management and Coaching course gives you the knowledge and skill that you need to start a successful career where sport is delivered and managed in the community.

 You'll learn about the evolution of sports development and cover topics such as sports coaching, marketing, sport and society, event management and small business enterprise.
 You'll get to apply your skills on a work placement and by running events and coaching sessions in the community.

 By the end of the course, you'll have skills, knowledge and experience that will help you flourish in the global sports community and business environment.
-You'll also be able to top up your HND to a Bachelor's degree.

 What you'll experience

 - Get an insight into how to use sport to develop community opportunities and enhance people’s lives